 - Publisher pays demo costs (with half recoupable.)

-- Publisher does all the admin for the songs.
+- The publisher does all the admin for the songs.

 - Publisher pitches the songs.